bnb-chain/greenfield-storage-provider/cmd/command/bs_data_migration/introduction.md

 # Introduction

-The files in this directory are used to fix data problems caused by blocksyncer bugs
+The files in this directory are used to migrate block syncer data, usually required by a certain new feature or a bug fixing.

 ## Folder
-The name of the folder represents the sp version of the repair script you need to run
+The name of the folder represents the sp version of the repair scripts that the SP maintainer needs to run.

+## migration command

+All migration cmds under bs_data_migration folder should be idempotent.

-### Explame
+### Example
-Current sp version: v1.0.0

-You need to run the job under the folder fix-v1.0.0 to fix the data and subsequently update to the next version (if the next version exists).

-Before upgrading the version, you must run the repair script first, otherwise the block processed in the current version will appear wrong data
+The folder v1.0.1 contains a fix_payment job.
+This job was introduced in sp version v1.0.1.
+When SP maintainer upgrades the SP version to v1.0.1, he/she should execute the jobs defined in the folder v1.0.1.

+The detailed job execution cmds could be found in migration_cmd_list.md.

 ## How to execute
-1. Determine the current sp version and find the corresponding script
+1. Determine the target sp version and find the corresponding cmds in migration_cmd_list.md file
-2. On pod, run: gndf-sp migration-config {{config.toml}} -j {{job_name}}
+2. In SP running time (it could be a k8s container or a linux where the SP services are running on), you can run: `gndf-sp migration-config {{config.toml}} -j {{job_name}}`

-config.toml is the configuration file path
+   - config.toml is the configuration file path.

-job_name is the name of the script that needs to be run for this version, and there may be several.
+   - job_name is the name of the script that needs to be run for this version.

-In the job_name file in the fix folder, we give the name of the script that needs to be run for each version